jakubfi/ictester/doc/protocol.md

  * responses.

 Dialog is always initiated with a command sent by the software controlling the tester.
 Tester always responds with a response.

-All 16-bit values are little-endian.
+All BYTES are unsigned.
+All WORDS are unsigned 16-bit values, little-endian.

 ## Available commands